 Dracaena, Strelitzia, Crassula & Agapanthus just to name a popular few, originate in Africa & have all been extensively used throughout Australian gardens.
 When you think about how South Africa and Australia were joined 80-150 million years ago, you can understand why other species including Banksia, Grevillea & Macadamia (all part of the Proteaceae Family) also thrive naturally in Australian soils.

-So, when you think hardy plant species don’t just think Native, as Exotic plant species can be just as resilient, making them a worthy inclusion in your backyard landscape design.
+So, when you think hardy plant species don’t just think native, as non native plant species can be just as resilient, making them a worthy inclusion in your backyard landscape design.